San Diego divorce attorneys to assist military members with how to get a divorce

 How Minella Law Group can assist you with a divorce in the military

 If you are in the military or are the spouse of a military member considering divorce, it is important to consult with an experienced family divorce attorney knowledgeable about military law, regulations and the many concerns of a military divorce.
-A San Diego Family Law Attorney will aggressively assert your rights during the divorce process and will help you obtain or protect military retirement benefits through experienced and honest representation.
+A San Diego divorce attorney will aggressively assert your rights during the divorce process and will help you obtain or protect military retirement benefits through experienced and honest representation.

 For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
 We look forward to helping you.